centrica-engineering/nucleus-docs/docs/components/ns-slot-picker.md

 > Ns-slot-picker is used to allow the user to select a time slot from one or more dates and time slots.

 Ns-slot-picker is used any time you want a customer to select a time slot.
 This would typically be used for booking an appointment.
+It can display time slots for a single day or multiple days.

 ## Specification